StockNews.com Initiates Coverage on China Natural Resources (NASDAQ:CHNR)

-StockNews.com began coverage on shares of China Natural Resources (NASDAQ:CHNR – Get Rating) in a report issued on Monday morning.
-The brokerage issued a sell rating on the basic materials company’s stock.
+Equities researchers at StockNews.com began coverage on shares of China Natural Resources (NASDAQ:CHNR – Get Rating) in a research report issued to clients and investors on Tuesday.
+The brokerage set a “sell” rating on the basic materials company’s stock.

 China Natural Resources Company Profile